picocms/Pico/in-depth/nginx.md

 The rest of the rule returns a 404 page if the user tries to navigate into Pico's internal file structure.
 We recommend this as it's generally a good practice.
 Users's don't need access to these files, so why allow it?

+In order to keep configuration simple, this example will block access to these files/folders *anywhere* they may occur (in Document Root, a subfolder, etc).
+If this interferes with your site or blocks unintended files, you can add `^/path/to/pico/folder` to the beginning of the rule.
+For example: `location ~ ^/pico/(\.htaccess|...etc.)`

 ## PHP Configuration

 This is a topic outside the realm of this document.
 Unlike Apache (which sends documents to PHP automatically), Nginx needs to be *told* to send a file to an external PHP processor.